PancakesLmao/Astral-Nexus/astralnexus_be/README.md

 3. Include Swagger documentation for new endpoints
 4. Add tRPC procedures for type-safe operations
 5. Update this README when adding new features

-## 📝 License

-This project is part of the COS30043 Interface Design course at Swinburne University.

-## Open API documentation

-Open your browser and navigate to `http://localhost:3001/swagger` to access the API documentation.